Africa Addio: Staging allegations

 Although the filmmakers strongly denied that anything in the film was staged, widespread rumors have claimed that various scenes are inauthentic, and were staged for entertainment purposes.
 Jacopetti has repeatedly stated that all images in the film are real and that nothing was ever staged.
 In the documentary The Godfathers of Mondo, Jacopetti and Prosperi stressed that the only scenes they ever staged were in Mondo Cane 2.
 In the same documentary, Prosperi described their filmmaking philosophy: “Slip in, ask, never pay, never reenact.”

 Legacy in Zanzibar

-Having been initially banned in Zanzibar on its release, the film has become well-known in the country for its depiction of the massacres of 18–20 January 1964.
+Having been initially banned in Zanzibar (now Tanzania) on its release, the film has become well-known in the country for its depiction of the massacres of 18–20 January 1964.
 The film is widely viewed as part of the debate around the Zanzibar Revolution, but some in Zanzibar have denied the authenticity of the film's scenes of massacred Arabs in Zanzibar.